cjw0206/PROMEOS/README.md

 **PROMEOS** is a multimodal learning framework for protein-protein interaction prediction, leveraging a Mixture of Experts to integrate ontology and sequence embeddings.

+doi: to be continue

+Journal: IEEE ACCESS (IF: 3.6)
+Article Submission Date: 13 March 2026
+Article accepted for publication: 25 May 2026

 ## Abstract
 - **Task:** Protein–Protein Interaction (PPI) prediction.
 - **Motivation:** Existing deep learning methods often underuse complementary modalities, generalize poorly across experimental settings, and struggle with scalability during training.